 Design, Defined | Industrial Style

 Neutral palettes, high ceilings, exposed brick, concrete flooring, and open concept spaces are all signature aspects of industrial style.
 This factory-inspired look became increasingly popular in the late 2000s, when old industrial spaces started to be transformed into sophisticated lofts or offices.
 Rather than hide the past of these large, vacant buildings, their workaday elements were embraced and accentuated.
 Now, people are finding ways to bring aspects of this iconic design into their homes.
 No longer limited to commercial buildings in large cities, this chic style can be found in a small downtown apartment or a house in the suburbs.
+If you’re looking for a team of commercial builders who can create beautiful, high-end interiors then look no further, a good services like commercial building contractors London can greatly help you!

 The style has its roots in the Industrial Revolution, which took place in major cities from the 18th to 19th centuries.
 Massive buildings were erected and designed to facilitate manufacturing and streamlined production.
 Large windows lined the structures, allowing for natural light to flood the space.
 Open floor plans were required in order to sufficiently house the machinery, people, and processes.
 Concrete and steel came into the picture in the early 20th century, which allowed for even bigger structures.
 But as more land became needed to support these larger factories, construction moved away from the cities and metropolitan areas, leaving warehouses empty and abandoned.
 These spaces eventually became prime real estate for residential areas, restaurants, offices and more.
 Now, many developers are actually reproducing the historic factory style in their new construction— everything from apartments and condominiums to coffee shops and even wedding venues.
+You can find a trusted construction scaffold company here.

 The simplicity of the look means that this particular design style can be a relatively affordable one to achieve.
 Beams and water and ventilation pipes can be left completely untouched and don’t need to be covered by plaster and paint.
 It’s raw, edgy, and literally bares all as the foundation of the structure is put on display rather than hidden.
 Brick walls can be left in their natural state.
 Instead of interior walls, furniture can be used to define and break up a large area into separate, distinct spaces.